Front-End Server Architecture

 Front-end Architecture for Test or Trial Deployment

-If you plan your users to only use WEB GUI and WEB Sessions then standard HTTPS at port 443 with SSL is enough.
+If you plan for your users to only use WEB GUI and WEB Sessions then standard HTTPS at port 443 with SSL is enough.

 Make sure to enable sticky sessions on the load balancer because RDP and SSH sessions are stateful.